Health and Safety Policy — Flat Clearance Blackheath

 Risk assessments for flat clearance and rubbish clearance operations are carried out before work begins and are updated whenever conditions change.
 Assessments consider manual handling, sharps and hazardous materials, slips, trips and falls, vehicle movements, and environmental risks.
 Control measures are implemented on a hierarchy of controls basis: elimination, substitution, engineering controls, administrative controls and personal protective equipment.
 The safer alternatives are prioritised to reduce reliance on PPE alone.

+A person is placing a black plastic rubbish bin liner into a dark grey wheelie bin, with the lid fully open, on a driveway or pavement area.
+The bin is made of hard plastic with a textured surface, and the liner appears to be transparent with some waste material inside.
+The scene is set outdoors, with blurred foliage or shrubs in the background, indicating a residential or garden environment.
+The person’s hands are visible, handling the liner carefully, suggesting an effort to manage household waste or rubbish collection.
+The image captures the routine activity of rubbish disposal, which is relevant to services for waste removal in Blackheath or nearby areas, as provided by Flat Clearance Blackheath.
+Natural lighting creates clear contrast, emphasizing the bin and the waste liner, reinforcing the focus on rubbish collection and disposal activities.
 Controls routinely enforced include use of mechanical handling aids where practicable, safe stacking and segregation of waste categories, clear traffic management on collection days and safe access to flats and communal areas.
 Staff must wear appropriate PPE such as high-visibility clothing, gloves, eye protection and safety footwear.
 All hazardous wastes are identified and handled in accordance with regulations; items suspected to be asbestos-containing or chemically contaminated are isolated and reported for specialist removal.
 Any deviation from expected waste types requires immediate reassessment.

 Key control measures are maintained and inspected regularly.
 To assist consistent implementation, teams will follow documented procedures and checklists for rubbish collection and flat clearance tasks.
 Equipment maintenance schedules are adhered to, and vehicles used for rubbish removal are subject to routine safety checks.
 The company promotes a culture of reporting where near misses and unsafe conditions are logged and acted upon without delay.